Boris-Barboris/dpeq/README.md

             // since we don't send sync (wich would close the implicit transaction),
             // backend will not return result of this select until we request it
             // via Flush message
-            // Note, that since we didn't end Sync message, no ReadyForQuery will
+            // Note, that since we didn't send a Sync message, no ReadyForQuery will
-            // be sent by backend.
+            // be issued by backend.
 If you wish to query results of the execute
             // above, you cannot use getQueryResults (it will block forever)
             // but you can use getOneRowBlock call, wich will not wait for
             // ReadyForQuery.